obsidianmd/obsidian-help/en/Live preview update.md

 6. In the sidebar, click **Editor**.
 7. Under **General**, set **Default editing mode** to **Live Preview**.

-When you open a new pane, it'll use Live Preview by default.
-If you already have some panes open, they'll be in _Source mode_.
+When you open a new tab, it'll use Live Preview by default.
+If you already have some tabs open, they'll be in _Source mode_.

 ## Edit notes using Live Preview or Source mode